November 26, 2024

 The Rating System of the Tarot Decks:

-• 3 out of 5 stars – something less than excellent in two categories, such as limited visual accessibility and poor card stock or good, but not great artwork and hard to shuffle/handle.
-Okay deck for professional readings, collectible if you want variety in your collection, but not the best for a personal deck if the problem in the review addresses weaknesses in the art/design/content.
+• 3 out of 5 stars. – Something less than excellent in two categories, such as limited visual accessibility and poor card stock or good, but not great artwork and hard to shuffle/handle.
+Okay for professional readings, this deck adds variety to collections, yet might not suit personal use if reviews highlight art/design/content flaws.
+It’s collectible for those seeking diversity.
+However, consider its potential weaknesses before choosing it as your personal deck.

 Reviewed Tarot Decks